mihailo-naissus/reading-time-calculator/README.md

 which gives the remaining minutes after the hours have been accounted for.

 Finally, the result is displayed to the user in the format "X hours Y minutes".
+This code is semi acure at to moment.
+I am tryting to get better data.